postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

 **Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the "Create New" tab to display each time you open Postman.

-1. Click "Monitor".
+Click "Monitor".

-2. In the **Select requests to monitor** tab, you can "Create a new API", Use existing collection", and "Use team collection".
+In the **Select requests to monitor** tab, you can "Create a new API", "Use existing collection", and "Use team collection".

 [![request monitor](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-select-requests.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-select-requests.png)

  * Create a new API

    Select a request method and enter the request URL, status code, and response time.
 Then click the **Next** button.

+ * Use existing collection

+   Select a collection to monitor from a list of exisiting collections.

+ * Use team collection

+   Select a collection to monitor from a list of team collections.